IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 oc login --token=<TOKEN> --server=<SERVER Address>
 ```

-After login, you'll see seomthing like:
+After login, you'll see something like:
 ```
 Logged into "<SERVER address" as "<USER>" using the token provided.